Toʻrtkoʻl: History

 The city was founded as a Russian garrison after the Khivan campaign of 1873 and before 1920 was known as Petroaleksandrovsk (Петро-Александровск).
 It was then a major jewelry producing center of Uzbekistan, and was equipped with telegraph in 1913 and with a radio station in 1922; the station began regular translations in 1930.

 In 1932, the city was renamed to Turtkul (from Turkish törtkül meaning square) and between 1932 and 1939 was the capital of the newly formed autonomous republic of Karakalpakstan.
-The city was standing nearby a major Amu Darya River, which is known for significantly altering its flow path several times in its history.
-In 1932, Amu Darya once more changed its terrain and flooded Turtkul.
-This and past damage by Amu Darya urged the authorities to move the capital of Karakalpakstal over 170 km to Nukus in 1939.
+The city was located near the major Amu Darya River, which is known for having significantly altered its flow path several times in its history.
+In 1932, the Amu Darya once more changed direction and flooded Turtkul.
+This and past damage by the Amu Darya prompted the authorities to move the capital of Karakalpakstan over 170 km to Nukus in 1939.
 The river banks were reinforced, stopping further flooding.
-However, in 1942 the river suddenly moved on Turtkul destroying it overnight.
-Consequently, in 1949 Turtkul had been relocated.
+However, in 1942, the river suddenly flowed towards Turtkul, destroying it overnight.
+Consequently, in 1949 Turtkul was relocated.